 Cruise control can be helpful, but drivers should use it only under certain specific road conditions; relying on cruise control for anything other than an open, clear, and long span of road will both reduce its effectiveness and increase your chances of an accident.
 Some conditions you shouldn’t use cruise control in are:

-- Wet and Slippery Roads – any time there is rain, snow, ice, or hail, roads become hazardous for all drivers.
+Any time there is rain, snow, ice, or hail, roads become hazardous for all drivers.
 Driving at a reasonable speed and adjusting accordingly are necessary for safe maneuvering of your vehicle.
 Using cruise control over slippery road conditions increases the risk of hydroplaning.
 If you are using cruise control and approach slippery conditions, be sure to ease your speed down instead of immediately cutting off cruise control to avoid a sudden shift in speed.

-- High Traffic Conditions – cruise control is not suited for low speeds, making it not suited for slow-moving traffic.
+Cruise control is not suited for low speeds, making it not suited for slow-moving traffic.
 When the road conditions require you to start and stop, such as heavy traffic, cruise control may cause you to rear-end another vehicle.

-- Hills and Winding Roads – when driving around bends and curves, you must slow down and adjust your speed to make the turn safely.
+When driving around bends and curves, you must slow down and adjust your speed to make the turn safely.
 Hills also require slowing your speed when heading downhill.
 Cruise control prevents quick control of your speed, which is hazardous on winding roads.